xiaofanliang/starter-hugo-academic/content/authors/mei/_index.md

 ---
 # Display name
-name: Allison Yu
+name: Maina Wachira
-title: Allison Yu
+title: Maina Wachira

 # Username (this should match the folder name)
 authors:
-- allison
+- maina

 # Is this the primary user of the site?
 superuser: false